How to Make Your Own Animation

 STEP 2a: Upload VIDEO Using the Maker Tool

-The simplest and quickest way to create a custom FlipBooKit scene is with the VIDEO option of the Maker Tool.
+The simplest and quickest way to create a custom flip book animation is with the VIDEO option of the Maker Tool.

-If you are skilled with PhotoShop or you know some image editing tool pretty well, you can try this.
+If you are skilled with PhotoShop or another image editing tool, you can try this.
 The image editing is up to you, but after you are done you can upload your edited frames back into the maker tool to generate your final printable template (see step 2b).

 Guide for Numbered Frame Upload

 SIZE: Every frame should be 800 pixels wide x 667 pixels tall